onlabsorg/swan-js/docs/swan.md

 If the argument is not a valid string, this function returns Undefined Number.

-It the argument is a tuple, it applies to each item of the tuple and returns a tuple of numbers.
+It the argument is a tuple, it applies only to the first item.

 ### `Numb.tuple` function
 Given a number `n`, this function returns the tuple of integers